 7. Lateral Raise

 Resistance band exercises are incredibly effective and easy to use.
-They’re great for strength building and muscle toning.
-This 20-minute resistance band workout will give you a total body workout at home.
-Get your set of bands, and get these workouts started.
+They’re great for strength and muscle-building.